AI Share of Code Was a Useful Number. It Isn't Anymore.

 You Can't Really Ground It

-Now multiply that by every tool an org uses at once — Cursor, Claude Code, Codex, and more.
-You can't add the numbers up: they count different things at different points, double-count some code and miss the rest.
-The single org-wide figure leadership wants doesn't really exist.
+Now multiply that by every tool an org runs at once.
+You can't add the numbers up: they count different things, measured at different points in the lifecycle, double-counting some code and missing the rest.
+The single org-wide metric doesn't really exist.
+I'm curious how Google arrived at the 75%3 figure for AI share of code.

 It No Longer Separates Anyone